 - With the heat still quite high, quickly stir in the rice so it is well-coated in the oil, then pour in the saffron-infused stock plus 450ml boiling water, scraping up the sticky brown bits from the bottom of the pan with a wooden spoon.

 - Return the browned chicken pieces to the pan, then add the chopped tomatoes.
-Cover the pan and cook on a medium heat for 10 minutes, stirring only very occasionally and the chicken is cooked through until no pink is showing.
-Scatter the peas, prawns and fried chorizo over the top, cover again and leave to cook a further 5 minutes, or until the rice is just cooked and most of the liquid in the pan has been absorbed.
+Cover the pan and cook on a medium heat for 10 mins, stirring once or twice.
+Scatter the peas, prawns and fried chorizo over the top, cover again and leave to cook a further 5 mins, or until the rice is just cooked and most of the liquid in the pan has been absorbed.

 See more Spanish recipes

 For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home.